twigfarm/TwiQE/README.md

 #### Step2.
 Do predict
 Set up a list by pairing in the order of `[original text, translation text, and round-trip translation text]`.
-Round-trip translations were translated by the Translate API.
+Round-trip translations were translated by the Cloud Translation API.
 ```python
 sentences = [
     ["구체적이어야 합니다.",